maxh/maxheinritz.com/_posts/2025-05-11-impact-arenas.md

 ## The game of life

 The landscape of impact arenas will transform dramatically in a world where AGI can perform most human cognitive labor.
 Long-standing arenas from translation to medicine to entertainment will be revolutionized faster than we can adapt.

-One psychological defense is to treat impact pursuit as literally a game – something to engage with seriously and skillfully, but without completely identifying your worth with the outcome.
+One response is to treat impact pursuit as literally a game – something to engage with seriously and skillfully, but without completely identifying your worth with the outcome.

 A passage from Elena Ferrante's Neapolitan Quartet captures this perspective well.
 The narrator, after achieving professional success, visits a childhood friend and experiences an epiphany: